Skip to content

 More Formal Bio

 Prof. Hanson received his B.S. in Bacteriology from UW-Madison in 1992 followed by his Ph.D. in Microbiology from UC-Davis in 1998 and a postdoctoral fellowship at The Ohio State University from 1998-2002.
 He has been a faculty member at UD since 2003 in the School of Marine Science and Policy working in the Delaware Biotechnology Institute.
 At UD, he has helped launch degree programs in Marine Science (B.S.), Bioinformatics Data Science (Ph.D. and M.S.), and Microbiology (Ph.D. and M.S.).
 His research has been supported by the National Science Foundation, the Department of Energy, the USDA, and the Keck Foundation.
-He has received an NSF CAREER award, a German Academic Exchange Service fellowship, and is a Visiting Scientist at the DOE's Joint Genome Institute for 2023.
+He has received an NSF CAREER award, a German Academic Exchange Service fellowship, and was a Visiting Scientist at the DOE's Joint Genome Institute for 2023.
 He is a member of the American Society for Microbiology and American Association for the Advancement of Science.
 His Ph.D. work was on nitrogen regulation in filamentous Cyanobacteria.
 His current research is on metabolism and ecology in diverse microbes, but is really microbial journalism: What microbes (who) carry out processes (what) in diverse environments (where)?
 What genes and enzymes are involved (how) and what is the benefit for the organism (why)?

 Print Friendly, PDF & Email